gradymke/dbb-blog/content/post/2016-12-year-in-review-1of3.md

 {{< picture title="Ski Day at Copper" height="400px" src="https://lh3.googleusercontent.com/OOsohYeAsPcdABliUqCS-aZ3xCXGRGYhilW8ifiwwzRs8dyU6im_WDDyIZsRJVfB60BGObZJq11Y9qXzk8NpPeHolLzjTF51ZMtA1__KC9RtXrpiHiSOCCR3_u4j3NgH23_uWNg=w1956-h1466-no" >}}

 The home improvements didn't stop in the kitchen.
-Here we are working on wiring up a new entry light, which was complciated by the fact that it was 14 feet in the air!!!
+Here we are working on wiring up a new entry light, which was complicated by the fact that it was 14 feet in the air!!!

 {{< picture title="Wiring a new Light" height="400px" src="https://lh3.googleusercontent.com/c_e-nyAX4f5zi02u0IyB12Z9jqmT4MEaOv_pdOFosat1Mgvpmxd7HG0mNEDN-XiRs3HsR6uHlPinLBG8LjwNXF_c_viqUHDK-60tOccloLfqdWqZnUG9VUdaDZhJbhlj79U1_xs=w1100-h1466-no" >}}